SRobles512/pyVolve-Mechanical/README.md

 ## Features

-- **Adjust Rod Length**: Simplify and streamline rod length adjustments for your models.
+- **Adjust Rod Length**: Allows the user to adjust the Rod Length of hangers that are attached to structure.
 - **Automate Insulation**: Save time by automating insulation tasks for piping.

 ---